elsasserlab/minute/README.md

 3. Barcode
 4. FASTQ base name

-Use the provided `experiment.tsv` example file and edit it.

 The FASTQ base name refers to files within the `fastq/` folder.
 The suffixes `_R1.fastq.gz` and `_R2.fastq.gz` will be added automatically.

+## The controls.tsv file

+The `controls.tsv` file is a text file in tab-separated value format that defines which of the libraries are the treatments and which are the controls (or “inputs”).

+The columns are are:

+1. Treatment sample name
+2. Replicate id
+3. Control sample name

 ## The config.yaml file

 The `config.yaml` is used to configure everything else.
-Create a copy of the example `config.yaml` and edit it to suit your needs.
+Please open the file in an editor, read through the comments and edit as required.

 ## Running on SLURM clusters (Uppmax in Sweden)